project-koku/koku/docs/source/providers/ocp.rst

 Record the cluster identifier noted in this step.
 This value is also stored in a configuration file, `config.json`, located in your `~/.config/ocp_usage/` directory.

+Note: The OCP Usage Collector defaults the OCP command line, oc, to exist at `/usr/bin/oc`.
+If the oc command line is installed in a different location then you can supply the `-e OCP_CLI=</path/to/oc>` when executing the `ocp_usage.sh` command.

 Uploading data with OCP Usage Collector (Korekuta)
 **************************************************
 As mentioned earlier during the `collect` phase of the OCP Usage Collector usage data is retrieved from the Operator Metering endpoint and compressed into a package that is uploaded for processing by Koku via the Red Hat Insights Client.
 Collection of data is performed via the `ocp_usage.sh` script as follows::